Epistemic Uncertainty in Conformal Scores: A Unified Approach: Experiments

 We report the average performance across 50 runs, highlighting methods that achieve statistically significant improvements based on 95\% confidence interval of each evaluation metric.
 In each run, we randomly partition the data into 40\% for training, 40\% for calibration, and 20\% for testing.

-We use the Average Interval Score Loss (AISL) \citep{gneiting2007strictly} as our primary evaluation metric, as it balances coverage and interval length, favoring the narrowest valid prediction intervals.
-Additionally, we assess each method's efficiency by measuring (i) the average interval length, (ii) the marginal coverage, and (iii) the Pearson correlation between coverage and interval length on Appendix \ref{sec::additional_res}, with the latter serving as a proxy for the quality of conditional coverage \citep{feldman2021improving}.
-A detailed description of all evaluation metrics is provided in Appendix \ref{sec::evaluation_metrics}.
+We use the Average Interval Score Loss (AISL) \citep{gneiting2007strictly} as our main evaluation metric, as it balances coverage and interval length, promoting narrower yet valid prediction intervals.
+To evaluate how each method captures epistemic uncertainty, we also report the outlier-to-inlier interval length ratio and average coverage on outliers, which measure adaptivity in data-scarce regions.
+Additionally, we include (i) average interval length, (ii) marginal coverage, and (iii) the Pearson correlation between coverage and interval length, which serves as a proxy for conditional coverage quality \citep{feldman2021improving}.
+A full description of all metrics can be found in Appendix~\ref{sec::evaluation_metrics}, with extended empirical results presented in Appendix~\ref{sec::additional_res}.